ripsawridge/site/site/contents/_cma/2009/shorts.md

 A quick morning hike up the Wank from the parking area at Mat's old house.
 I like this way much better than the usual way.
 A section of trail had been rebuilt...losing the rustic feel.
 Great view of the Wetterstein and Karwendel from the summit.
 1.5 hours up, 40 minutes down, 1050 meters.

-### Halsspitz
+### Halserspitz

 _September 22, 2009_

 An early morning hike before work.
-I made a big loop going south and east to scramble up the North Ridge of the Halsspitze (exposed bits of trail) then followed the long ridge west and down to a hut for some beer.
+I made a big loop going south and east to scramble up the North Ridge of the Halserspitz (exposed bits of trail) then followed the long ridge west and down to a hut for some beer.
 Then down the Wolfschlucht back to the car.
 I banged my knee really good up on the long ridge and hollered and yelped for a few minutes from the pain.
 I thought I was totally alone!
 10 minutes later on another summit I saw a guy and had to apologize for making a big racket!

 ### Geierköpfe
 _September 5, 2009_

 Sigh.
 Some days you just have to pay the piper.
 The climb itself was fun.
 I turned up a dirt road to park on the east side of the Geierköpfe, and my plan was to climb over it's three summits, pick up one more summit then descend to the west and hitch a ride back to the car from near the Plansee.
 I parked right near a truck.
 The trail was very rugged, rooty and thin, sometimes someone had put an old rope where there was a landslide.
 After climbing about 500 meters vertical I finally emerged on the south side of the mountain.
 A herd of elk decorated the beautiful slopes.
 I headed straight up, making for the notch between the east and central summits.
 I soon dealt with fresh snow on the heather and scree.
 Once on the ridge, it was a fantastic walk and jog on a satisfyingly thin crest.
 I passed the middle summit, then got into some serious scrambling terrain on snowed-up rock.
 I didn't have gloves, and my fingers were freezing as I tried to find a safe way to traverse a cliff and reach safer heather on the other side.
 Several possibilities just weren't safe enough.
 Finally I found one that just barely worked.
 After that, gaining the west summit was easy, though it required caution due to ice.
 Although I worried about the rest of the way, it was no problem to reach peak X (?).

 From there I raced down, then at a small closed hut I saw my first people of the day.
 I traversed the "Devil's Valley", then followed an unnerving trail in switchbacks down to the road near the Plansee.
-This trail was kind of frightening: A boot-wide track on wet grass slopes, so steep that I couldn't even see the next switchback about two body lengths below.
+This trail was kind of
+frightening: A boot-wide track on wet grass slopes, so steep that I couldn't even see the next switchback about two body lengths below.
 Definitely a trail that could kill you!

 Once on the road, I stuck out my thumb and really expected to get a ride.
 Boy was I wrong!
 It's been a while since I hitch-hiked.
 I used to do it in Icicle